Ricardo Duchesne: Vancouver controversy

-At the time, the University of New Brunswick publicly defended Duchesne's right to express his views on the grounds of academic freedom, but the University also prohibited Duchesne from using the University's name or his university affiliation when expressing his political opinions on his blog or in emails.
+Jang, himself a tenured professor at the University of British Columbia, had filed a complaint in 2014 with the president of Duchesne’s university asserting that Duchesne’s emails to him and blog posts were “troublesome in that they go beyond fair comment and abuse the privilege of academic freedom in their pejorative nature that is based on poor scholarship”.
+In the complaint, he also advised that as a result of Duchesne's blog posts he had received “white supremacist” emails from readers of Duchesne’s blog.
+Addressing the complaint, the University of New Brunswick publicly defended Duchesne's right to express his views, but also prohibited Duchesne from using the University's name or his university affiliation when expressing his political opinions on his blog or in emails.
 The University advised Jang, the city councillor whom Duchesne had attacked, that Duchesne would not be allowed to use his university affiliation to encourage people to read his posts about race matters and that the university would look at Duchesne’s courses to ensure that he presented a balanced and scholarly perspective.
 Duchesne had been reprimanded by the University in response to at least one complaint made to them regarding posts on the Council of European Canadians blog.

 Public lectures and criticism

-In September 2015, a group of ten University of New Brunswick professors penned an open letter to the Toronto Star newspaper criticizing Duchesne for claiming that immigration undermines the European character of Western civilization.
-The letter described Duchesne's views as "devoid of academic merit".
+In September 2015, Duchesne made statements to the Toronto Star newspaper supporting the creation of white student unions on Toronto campuses and criticizing "what he called a double standard in the media and academia against white and European pride".
+In response, ten colleagues of Duchesne, professors from the sociology department of the University of New Brunswick, penned an open letter to the newspaper stating "categorically that we reject Dr. Duchesne’s expressed views on 'Western civilization' and consider them void of academic merit."

 In June 2017, Duchesne was the guest of honor at a private speaking event held by a Montreal alt-right group, according to people who were at or organized the meeting.
-The group was the Montreal Daily Stormer Book Club, started by neo-Nazi Gabriel Sohier Chaput as part of his efforts to organize a network of white supremacists.
-In response to later inquiries from journalists, Duchesne has acknowledged speaking at an event in Montreal at that time, but denied that the group which invited him identified as "alt-right" and stated that he would never speak at a meeting organized by the neo-Nazi website the Daily Stormer.
+The group was the Montreal branch of the Daily Stormer Book Club, started by neo-Nazi Gabriel Sohier Chaput as part of his efforts to organize a network of white supremacists.
+Chaput was a frequent contributor to the far-right website The Daily Stormer under the pseudonym "Charles Zeiger," writing more than 800 articles for the site in the years 2016 and 2017, one of which, published in 2017, led to his criminal conviction in 2023 for the crime of wilful promotion of hatred.
+In response to inquiries from journalists, Duchesne has acknowledged speaking at an event in Montreal in the summer of 2017, but denied that the group which invited him identified as "alt-right" and stated that he would never speak at a meeting organized by the neo-Nazi website The Daily Stormer.